 When a roll is performed between the loops, there is no line before or after the roll.
 However the roll is flown on a horizontal line which begins the instant the first loop is finished.
 As soon as the roll is finished, the next loop must begin immediately.
-Adding a line at either of these points is at least a two (2) point deduction depending on the length of the line.
+Adding a line at either of these points is at least a one (1) point deduction depending on the length of the line.
 These figures are to be graded using the same criteria as full loops.
+Additionally, both loops must be using the same criteria as full loops.
 Additionally, both loops must be of the same size.
 Unless there is a roll between the loops, they must be directly above one another (Fig 8.5.23).